theramiyer/blog/content/post/2021/food-and-sustainability.md

 The next is the food these animals eat.
 A non-lactating cow generally eats 2% of its weight---which is about 12 kilograms of forage per day.
 A lactating cow eats an added 50% of its milk production as grain (for example, if a cow gives 5 litres of milk, it eats an added 2.5 kg of grain).
 Cows eat hay and vegetable wastes, which is not an infringement on human food.
 Also, we cannot fully consider the 20,045 litres of water, because we would have used a good chunk of that water any way, to grow our food.

-While the exact numbers are unavailable, we know that about 70% of bovines’ food is from fodder.
-The rest 30% is grain and pulses.
+While the exact numbers are unavailable, we know that about 70% of bovine food is from fodder, while the rest 30% is grain and pulses.
 Assuming that a cow eats an average 12 kilograms of food a day, about 3.5 kilograms of it are grains.
 Multiply that by the bovine population, we get 52,500 tonnes of grain every day.
 All our cows and buffaloes combined produce about 187.7 million litres of milk a day, which adds another 93,850 tonnes of grain a day as feed.
 All these animals in our country, combined, eat 146,350 tonnes of grain (or 1.463 lac tonnes of grain) a day.

 But then, a report based on FAS New Delhi estimates, based on information from trade sources, shows that India uses a total of 38 ­– 42 million tonnes of feed.{{< sidenote fas-report >}}_India: Grain and Feed Annual_ ([USDA FAS](https://apps.fas.usda.gov/newgainapi/api/report/downloadreportbyfilename?filename=Grain%20and%20Feed%20Annual_New%20Delhi_India_3-29-2019.pdf)){{< /sidenote >}} Corn, wheat and other coarse grains constitute 21.3 – 23 million tonnes.
 Another point the report brings to attention is the potential need to import feed ingredients from the international market.
 The feed industry is growing at a rate of 5 – 7 percent per year, almost in line with the meat consumption.